dvalle22/Mel-Danilo-Cody/index.md

 - MySQL Workbench 8.0 CE

 ## Prerequisite
-- Access to a working computer and ability to performs basic computer-oriented tasks
+- Have access to a working computer and ability to performs basic computer-oriented tasks
-- Ability to navigate yourself about various interfaces, given a set of instructions
+- Have bility to navigate yourself about various interfaces, given a set of instructions
+- Already set up a MySQL connection (If not, please refer to our [Set Up Guide])

 ## Why MySQL
 - MySQL is one of the easiest and most secure ways to maintain and update a database.